 A great deal of the credit has to go to Barry Shrage and Adam Weiner.
 After Barry challenged Adam to create an interesting avenue to become more involved at CJP, Adam reached out to a handful of friends he has known since childhood.
 This became a brainstorming session for eight of us sitting in Jon Davis’s office a few months later, and eventually the CJP Next Generation Housing Foundation Inc. was born.

-We wanted to know what segment of the population was underserved, and at that point we were introduced to Elizabeth Sternberg (Director, Disabilities Services at CJP).
+We wanted to know what segment of the population was underserved, and at that point we were introduced to Elizabeth Sternberg, director of disabilities services at CJP.
 Our focus on people with disabilities was a direct result of hearing Elizabeth talk about the needs of this population.
 My involvement was a product of being lucky enough to live in a community where leaders like Barry and Elizabeth are willing to allow a bunch of 30-something real estate developers to sit in a room and brainstorm ways to be helpful.